 How old is Acupuncture?

-People wonder when Acupuncture was invented.
+People wonder about the history of Acupuncture and how old it is?
 Records for the practice of Acupuncture date back many years but it is still not known exactly how old Acupuncture is.

 One of the most important writings on Acupuncture; The Yellow Emperor’s Classic of Internal Medicine, dates back to the 2nd Century BC.
 However, there is evidence of Acupuncture being even older than this; bone acupuncture needles have been found which pre-date these writings by around 1000 years!1